Instructional Support Services

 The purpose of this department is to support faculty as they develop distance learning courses and expand distance learning offerings.
 This department works closely with the Distance Learning committee and faculty members.
 With training in instructional design (curriculum planning) and delivery, primary support is for the technology of distance learning.
-Services include: consultation for course planning and delivery, support for distance delivery via online Internet systems, consultation and support for adding web components to traditional and non-Internet distance education courses, training in distance delivery strategies and technologies, and training to use campus classroom technology.
+Services include: consultation for course planning and delivery, support for distance delivery via online systems, consultation and support for adding web or video components to traditional courses, training in distance delivery strategies and technologies, and training to use campus classroom technology.
 The department also provides faculty access to graphic, audio, and video production and editing.

 College and Career Readiness Center

 The Center has locations throughout the EWC service area and all classes are free to the public.
 Programs of study include testing, cognitive learning, PowerPath screenings, career explorations, and employability/work readiness skills.
 Upon completion of this course, participants begin a program of study utilizing individual career pathways and curriculums aligned to the College and Career Readiness standards.
 Throughout the program, participants employ participatory learning strategies, participate in flipped classrooms, prepare for postsecondary education and/or workforce, learn the social capital skills necessary to become gainfully employed, and are offered the opportunity to participate in job shadowing, internships, and/or apprenticeships whenever possible.

 Curriculums utilize evidence based research methodologies and individualized study plans for people from the age of 16 and beyond.
 Distance learning opportunities are also available through State approved platforms.